 Another reason to ditch the phone.

 Excessive exposure to blue light (the light from devices) can cause adverse health effects such as eye strain, headaches, and blurry vision.
-This coupled with long hours sitting down can lead to neck, shoulder, and back pain, which in a recent study over 60% of adults suffered from.
+This coupled with long hours sitting down can lead to neck, shoulder, and back pain, which in a recent study over 60% of adults in the United States suffered from.

 20-20-20 rule